Hancock County Ga.

 DEATH AT SPARTA.
 Mrs. Dr. Burt's Mother Passes Away There.

 Sparta, Ga., Dec.
 6 - Mrs. Elizabeth Brown, an aged and well beloved citizen of our town, died Monday evening at the home of her son-in-law, Mr. Lindsay Baker.
 She leaves six daughters, Mrs. Marshall Lane of Atlanta, Mrs. Sidney Mitchell of Washington County, Mrs. A. M. Burt of Macon, Mrs. Elizabeth Jordan, Mrs. Alf Brown, and Mrs. Lindsay Baker of Sparta, and one son, Mr. Sidney Brown of Monroe, La.
 All except the latter were at her bedside when the final summons came.
-She was laid to rest Tuesay afternoon heside her husband, the late Dr. Brown, and other loved ones gone before.
+She was laid to rest Tuesday afternoon beside her husband, the late Dr. Brown, and other loved ones gone before.

 December 22, 1899